This page sets out the reasons why Plant Life is one of nine learning themes in a Life-Based Learning programme for 5- to 11-year-old children.

 The solution is to raise the profile of plant life education in primary schools.

-The Merged Action Curriculum (MAC) is an example of a life-based curriculum for children aged 5 to 11, giving focus to plant life education as one of nine equal learning domains.
+A life-based curriculum for children aged 5 to 11 gives focus to plant life education as one of nine equal learning themes.

 Plant destruction is not just about jungle clearances.
 Here at home, in Britain, as in many temperate countries around the world, there are major losses of plant habitats and loss of plant biodiversity.Michael Mac